Robert H. Goddard: Lindbergh and Goddard

 After launch of one of Goddard's rockets in July 1929 again gained the attention of the newspapers, Charles Lindbergh learned of his work in a New York Times article.
 At the time, Lindbergh had begun to wonder what would become of aviation (even space flight) in the distant future and had settled on jet propulsion and rocket flight as a probable next step.
 After checking with the Massachusetts Institute of Technology (MIT) and being assured that Goddard was a bona fide physicist and not a crackpot, he phoned Goddard in November 1929.
-Professor Goddard met the aviator soon after in his office at Clark University.
+Goddard met the aviator soon after in his office at Clark University.
 Upon meeting Goddard, Lindbergh was immediately impressed by his research, and Goddard was similarly impressed by the flier's interest.
 He discussed his work openly with Lindbergh, forming an alliance that would last for the rest of his life.
 While having long since become reluctant to share his ideas, Goddard showed complete openness with those few who shared his dream, and whom he felt he could trust.

 By late 1929, Goddard had been attracting additional notoriety with each rocket launch.
 He was finding it increasingly difficult to conduct his research without unwanted distractions.
 Lindbergh discussed finding additional financing for Goddard's work and lent his famous name to Goddard's work.
 In 1930 Lindbergh made several proposals to industry and private investors for funding, which proved all but impossible to find following the recent U.S. stock market crash in October 1929.